 To be eligible for the Programme, farmers must follow the Forest Code, have an unquestionable right to use the land, and demonstrate that they and their farms do not contravene environmental or legal requirements.
 Alongside this, the cultivation area to be financed must have been cleared before 1 January 2020 and must have native vegetation in excess of the levels required by the Forest Code for Legal Reserves and Areas of Permanent Protection (APPs).

 This first phase of the programme was designed to demonstrate this approach and provide the basis for scaling it up to protect vast tracts of native Cerrado vegetation in Brazil (see Annual Report Year 1).
-As of September 2023, the RCF attracted additional investors (Rabobank, Santander, and AGRI 3), and significantly scaled up its operations.
+For the 2023:24 growing season, the RCF attracted additional investors (Rabobank, Santander, and AGRI3), and significantly scaled up its operations (see Annual Report Year 2).

 Implementation of the programme reduces conversion of Cerrado habitats, conserves carbon stocks and biodiversity and supports the production of deforestation and conversion-free soy.